 Missouri Security Deposit Law

 Security deposits in Missouri consist of any monetary or property deposit that is given to you by a tenant to ensure the performance of any given part of the rent agreement.
-However, the security deposit doesn’t include charges for pets.
+However, this deposit doesn’t include charges for pets.

-As a Missouri landlord, you can only charge your tenants a security deposit of up to two month’s rent.
+As a landlord, you can only charge your Missouri tenants a deposit of up to two month’s rent.
 Exceeding that amount is illegal according to Missouri landlord tenant laws.
 You must hold that security deposit in a federally insured financial institution.